-We are committed to a long-term growth strategy that includes average internal revenue growth in the mid-to-high single digit range, combined with tuck-under acquisitions within each of our service platforms, resulting in targeted average annual growth in revenues of 10% or higher.
-We are targeting some incremental leverage and higher growth rates for operating earnings, and EPS.
+We are committed to a long-term growth strategy that includes average annual organic revenue growth in the mid-to-high single digit range, combined with tuck-under acquisitions within each of our service platforms, resulting in targeted average annual growth in revenues of 10% or higher.
+We are targeting some incremental leverage and higher growth rates for operating earnings, and earnings per share.
 Economic conditions will negatively or positively impact these target growth rates in any given year.

-In our FirstService Residential segment, revenues are expected to increase at a low-to-mid single digit percentage organic growth rate in 2017 primarily from new business wins.
+In our FirstService Residential segment, revenues are expected to increase at a low-to-mid single digit percentage organic growth rate in 2018 primarily from new business wins.
 Any additional tuck-under acquisitions will augment organic growth.
-Operating margins for 2017 are expected to be higher than 2016 due to continued operating efficiencies.
+Operating margins for 2018 are expected to be higher than 2017 due to continued operating efficiencies.

-Our FirstService Brands segment is expected to generate mid-to-high single digit percentage organic revenue growth in 2017 primarily from increases in franchisee productivity, as well as the addition of new franchisees in some of our less mature franchise systems.
+Our FirstService Brands segment is expected to generate mid-to-high single digit percentage organic revenue growth in 2018 primarily from growth of our company-owned operations at California Closets, Paul Davis Restoration and Century Fire Protection, as well as increases in franchisee productivity and the addition of new franchisees in some of our less mature service lines within our franchised operations.
 Tuck-under acquisitions from our ongoing company-owned acquisition strategy at California Closets and Paul Davis Restoration, as well as opportunities at Century Fire Protection will add to organic growth.
-Operating margins are expected to remain in the mid-teens, with any margin decrease most likely to come from further acquisitions of lower margin company-owned operations.
+Operating margins are expected to remain in the mid-teens, with any margin decrease most likely to come from the increased mix and further acquisitions of lower margin company-owned operations.

 The foregoing contains forward-looking statements, and readers should refer to "Forward-looking statements and risks" below regarding our cautions relating to these forward-looking statements and the material risk factors that could cause actual results to differ materially from these forward-looking statements.
-The above forward-looking statements are made on the assumption that general economic conditions and the conduct of the Company's businesses remain as they exist on the date hereof, with none of the material risk factors (as noted under "Forward-looking statements and risks" below) occurring during 2017.
+The above forward-looking statements are made on the assumption that general economic conditions and the conduct of the Company's businesses remain as they exist on the date hereof, with none of the material risk factors (as noted under "Forward-looking statements and risks" below) occurring during 2018.